RaviBasagonda/mendix/docs/content/create-your-own-tracker-app.md

 4. Ensure that the *Parts* entity is persistable (refer [Persistability](https://docs.mendix.com/refguide/persistability)):
    * Click at the top of **Parts** entity box, go to the **Properties** tab, and make sure that the **Persistable** switch is turned on.

-The created entity named *Parts* may look like to the following entity:
+The created entity named *Parts* may look like the following entity:

 ![](https://github.com/RaviBasagonda/mendix/blob/main/docs/images/5/parts-entity.png?raw=true)